Russian tennis players collect 3 titles at US Open tuneups - ExBulletin

 Russian tennis players collect 3 titles at US Open tuneups

-WASHINGTON It’s been a decent week for Russia’s professional tennis players, with four tournaments and three titles.
+WASHINGTON (AP) — It’s been a decent week for Russia’s professional tennis players — four tournaments, three titles.

 One of them, Liudmila Samsonova, thinks it may not be a mere coincidence that this recent streak of success for her, Daria Kasatkina and Daniil Medvedev, comes shortly after they were banned from Wimbledon due to the invasion of their country and the ongoing war in , Ukraine.